JortSiemes/JNM-Premaster/Vakken/Taal en communicatie/Onderwerpen/conversationele implicatuur.md

 ### Annuleerbaar
 Annuleerbaar door context:
-I have two sons +> no more than two
+implicature: I have two sons +> no more than two can be cancelled by saying, "I have 7"

 Wanneer is een [[implicatuur]] conversationeel?

+Gegenarliseerde impliciatuur
+Particuliere implicatuur